masoncfrancis/urled/README.md

 URLed is an open-source self-hosted lightweight URL shortener server written in Go

-### Why did you build this?

-I built URLed because I was sick of all the other URL shorteners being based on PHP and hard to set up.
-I wanted a URL shortener I could run from a single executable and self host on super minimal hardware.

-## Tech Stack
+## What URLed is built on

 - Go
 - Gin (HTTP web framework)
 - Gorm (ORM)
 - SQLite

+## Why did you build this?

+I built URLed because I was sick of all the other URL shorteners being based on PHP and hard to set up.
+I wanted a URL shortener I could run from a single executable and self host on super minimal hardware.

 ## Getting Started